 The first individual to receive assistance from the Fund was the widow of the Reverend John Wilson of New Castle, Delaware.
-Today, Mrs. Wilson is just one of many thousands of people who have benefited from the 300-year-old commitment to care for those who serve the Church.
+Today, Mrs. Wilson is just one of many thousands of people who have benefited from our commitment to care for those who serve the Church.

 After the Fund was established, Presbyterians steadily expanded care for church workers, as captured in the video 300 Years of Serving Those Who Serve the Church.

-In the 19th century, they set up societies to care for disabled pastors who could not support their families.
+In the 19th century, Presbyterians set up societies to care for disabled pastors who could not support their families.
 And in the 20th century, they began providing retirement benefits and medical coverage.
-Eventually, Presbyterians extended coverage to all church workers.
+Eventually, coverage was extended to all church workers.

-Today, the Benefits Plan of the Presbyterian Church (U.S.A.) covers more than 60,000 people in the 50 states, Puerto Rico, and the District of Columbia:
+Today, the Benefits Plan of the Presbyterian Church (U.S.A.) covers approximatley 65,000 people in the 50 states, Puerto Rico, and the District of Columbia:

 The Benefits Plan took effect January 1, 1987, following the 1983 reunion of the Presbyterian Church in the United States (PCUS) and United Presbyterian Church in the United States of America (UPCUSA).
 The plan incorporated and expanded the benefits provided by both the PCUS and UPCUSA.